 6. Therapeutic Items

-These are therapeutic tools that can help provide addition proprioceptive input during the day.
+These are therapeutic tools that can help provide additional proprioceptive input during the day.
 These items may be used by an occupational therapist, but can be used at home too.

 - Weighted blanket

 - Stress ball – check out these silly emoji stress balls

 - Therapy putty, silly putty, etc – this stuff is super cool.

 Activities that provide proprioceptive input can help give them that grounding and increase body awareness.
 It’s an integral part of a sensory diet, so get ready to have some fun with your sensory seeking kiddos!